-When it comes to external communications in organisations, Dr Connolly described an equality impact assessment they have in UL that encompasses the views of the university’s diverse community.
+When it comes to external communications in organizations, Dr Connolly described an equality impact assessment they have in UL that encompasses the views of the university’s diverse community.
 “When there’s a new policy we consider whether it takes on board all of the different angles of EDI.
 It makes sure that EDI is on every single agenda.
 We need to go beyond meeting legislative requirements.
 We need to do more than ticking a box.”

 What else can we do?
 What is emerging as best practice in terms of ensuring greater workplace DE&I?
-Ofosu-Appiah opined that companies can report on their ethnicity pay gap and take appropriate action to address the cultural issues that linger in the organisation from the top down.
+Ofosu-Appiah opined that companies can report on their ethnicity pay gap and take appropriate action to address the cultural issues that linger in the organization from the top down.
 “No longer is it enough to just say ‘everyone is welcome here’.
 Much has to change and the norms need to be challenged.”

 He points to the Office for National Statistics (ONS) figures from 2019 that reveal the pay gap is at its highest in London at 23.8 per cent and lowest in Wales at 1.4 per cent.
 “Reporting on the ethnicity pay gap is currently not legislated, like the gender pay gap is.
 According to the Equality and Human Rights Commission, only 36 per cent of employers collect ethnicity data.
 At the time of REEB’s ethnicity pay gap guide publication, only 82 UK based companies have publicly reported their ethnicity pay gap.
 None are from the PR sector!
-It will get uncomfortable and there will be resistance, but organisations need to adapt and embed true inclusion from the top down.”
+It will get uncomfortable and there will be resistance, but organizations need to adapt and embed true inclusion from the top down.”

 At UL, Dr Connolly spoke about the unconscious bias training that’s been implemented as a compulsory initiative for all recruitment panels.
 “It’s not an answer, it’s one step.
 We have to address our own biases.
-It’s another action that organisations can take.
+It’s another action that organizations can take.
 We need to be braver and challenge and listen and have the voices of those that come from those communities around the table as well and to listen to them.”

 Late last year, the PRCA published its 2020 census.
 It shows that the PR industry is predominantly female with 68 per cent identifying as female and 31 percent as male.
 Almost nine out of 10 (88 per cent) managing directors identify as White British, and 88 per cent of agency leaders and 80 per cent of in-house directors identify as white.
 As an industry, how can we work towards greater diversity among our leaders, right now and for future generations?

-“We need to be confident to give BAME (Black, Asian and Minority Ethnic) professionals the responsibility to lead organisations and teams.
+“We need to be confident to give BAME (Black, Asian and Minority Ethnic) professionals the responsibility to lead organizations and teams.
 There is no way our industry will change if those leading these teams all look the same.
 We need to be comfortable with the fact that there are talented leaders from ethnic backgrounds who can do the job just as well as anyone else,” answered Ofosu-Appiah.

 Talking about the important distinction between equality and equity, Dr Connolly explained that equality is “not being discriminated against because of your gender, your age, or ethnic background and everyone being treated the same.
 Equal treatment takes no account of personal circumstances e.g. no reasonable accommodation for a disability.
 We need equity to have real equality.
 For equity to exist, we need to put supports in place so that everyone can be treated the same and so that everyone is on an equal footing.”

-He said it’s about fostering a more diverse, equitable and inclusive organisational culture.
+He said it’s about fostering a more diverse, equitable and inclusive organizational culture.
 “I believe that businesses can thrive and achieve greater results when they embrace diversity.
 This gives a greater option of solutions to complex client issues.
-In fact, the business case for a diverse and equitable organisation is stronger than ever.
+In fact, the business case for a diverse and equitable organization is stronger than ever.
 McKinsey’s report on diversity last year emphatically proved that the likelihood of outperformance is much higher for more ethnically diverse executive teams.

 “By developing a wider and more diverse talent pipeline, graduates and young people entering the business world can see people who look like them.
-It is up to organisations to make a conscious effort to hire and actively encourage candidates from diverse backgrounds,” he continued.
+It is up to organizations to make a conscious effort to hire and actively encourage candidates from diverse backgrounds,” he continued.

 Dr Connolly talked about the importance of measurement in terms of capturing change.
-“Leaders need to recognise if they want to say they are an EDI organisation, they need to broaden what they’re going to do and set clear targets on putting in place change.
+“Leaders need to recognize if they want to say they are an EDI organization, they need to broaden what they’re going to do and set clear targets on putting in place change.
 You can say you’re going to change, but if you don’t have a framework for capturing those changes, what doesn’t get measured doesn’t get done.

-What is the biggest challenge to achieving EDI in organisations now?
+What is the biggest challenge to achieving EDI in organizations now?
 “At UL, our challenge is to change the face of the university to reflect the community that we are serving.
 We like to be, and are in many ways, a university of firsts – the first to have Athena SWAN, the first university of sanctuary (scholarships are offered to refugees and asylum seekers), the first female president.
 We are very much a community-based university that attracts international students.
 Our role is to protect them and provide a place where they are valued,” said Dr Connolly.

 © 2022 Strategic Communications and Publications.
 Registered in Ireland: 659272